adiman1/liveheartrate/Layer 4 - AWS Services/live_viz_solution.md

 Defines what resources the Lambda is **allowed to access**.

 - Attached to the function via **Execution Role**.
 - We should grant only least-privilege permissions.
+Ones enough to perform the required actions.
 - Common permissions include:
   - `kinesis:GetRecords` (to fetch KDS records)
   - `logs:CreateLogStream`, `logs:PutLogEvents`